mjspriggs/overview/compliance.md

 For highly regulated industries, such as financial services, achieving continuous security within a cloud environment is an important first step toward protecting customer and application data.
 Historically, that process has been difficult and manual, which placed your organization at risk.
 But, with the {{site.data.keyword.compliance_full}} you can integrate automatic security checks into every day workflows that are designed to minimize risk.
 By monitoring for risks, you can identify security vulnerabilities and quickly work to mitigate the impact and fix the issue.

-You can acheive continuous security and compliance right within the {{site.data.keyword.cloud_notm}} platform with the {{site.data.keyword.compliance_short}}.
+You can acheive continuous security and compliance within the {{site.data.keyword.cloud_notm}} platform with the {{site.data.keyword.compliance_short}}.
 You can view your security and compliance postures from a unified dashboard.
 Learn more about [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-getting-started).

 ## {{site.data.keyword.framework-fs_notm}}
 {: #financial-services-cloud}

 {{site.data.keyword.framework-fs_notm}} is designed to build trust and enable a transparent public cloud ecosystem with the specific features for security, compliance, and resiliency that financial institutions require.
 The {{site.data.keyword.framework-fs_notm}} is a standard set of controls, controls guidance, and architectures informed by global regulatory requirements for cybersecurity, data security, and risk management, with ongoing governance by an industry council and promontory to ensure currency with new and changed regulations.

 {{site.data.keyword.framework-fs_notm}} currently applies controls (US NIST 800-53 with {{site.data.keyword.IBM_notm}} financial services guidance) to {{site.data.keyword.cloud_notm}} services, {{site.data.keyword.IBM_notm}} software, and third-party ISV and SaaS providers that provide a common control approach that can be mapped to regulatory guidelines worldwide.
 This solution platform and ecosystem program is built on an industry-informed framework of controls, architectures, and operations that mitigates systemic risk in using the {{site.data.keyword.IBM_notm}} public cloud for mission-critical workloads with client-sensitive data.
 For more informations, see [What is {{site.data.keyword.cloud_notm}} for Financial Services?](/docs/overview?topic=overview-what-is-fscloud) and how to [enable your account to use Financial Services Validated products](/docs/account?topic=account-enabling-fs-validated).